inko-lang/inko/docs/source/getting-started/memory-management.md

 you're forced to decide who owns what value, when to transfer ownership, when to use references, etc. In Rust this can be a challenge, as Rust is rather strict about ownership.
-Inko tries to reduce this cost by being more forgiving and shifting some compile-time work to work done at runtime.
+Inko tries to reduce this cost by being more forgiving and shifting some compile-time work to runtime.
 While this may not be suitable for all types of programs, we believe it to be good enough for most of them.